kkliuiev-clgx/cypress-ui-test-app/README.md

 >
 > 2. Click 'Don't have an account?
 Sign Up' link
 >
-> 3. Fill all mandatory fields
+> 3. Fill all mandatory fields with test data
 >
 > 4. Click on [Sign Up] button
 >